 The Professional Anglers’ Association is just one of many bodies that supports National Fishing Month.
 Outdoor retail giant, Go Outdoors, is the key sponsor and they are joined in their support for this month-long initiative by the Environment Agency, The Angling Trust and the Angling Trades Association.
 Each and every supporting organisation understands the importance of National Fishing Month as a means of introducing people to the sport and helping make a genuinely positive impact on their lives.
 To find out more or to look for an event near to you, see National Fishing Month.

-If you're looking for a fishing boat of your own, see How to pick the perfect boat for fishing, or if you want to improve your catch read Fishing luck: 3 unusual ways to improve your catch.
+For advice on choosing a fishing boat, read guide to fishing boats, or if you want to improve your catch read Fishing luck: 3 unusual ways to improve your catch.